 · The first $1,730 per month of earned income for a student under the age of 22 under the Student Earned Income Exclusion.

 The income rules for SSI are complex but ultimately very important towards receiving the maximum amount of benefits possible.
-If you would like more information, speak with an Attorney who specializes in Social Security Benefits to help you understand your eligibility and assist you in receiving the most benefits possible.
+If you would like more information, speak with a social security disability lawyer to help you understand your eligibility and assist you in receiving the most benefits possible.